ChristChurchMayfair/ccm-main-gatsby/src/content/christmas2020/christmas2020.md

 For online broadcasts check back here for YouTube links.
 For in person services, since space is limited, you will need to book.
 If you don't normally get our ticket information, please book places via [email](mailto:peter.balsdon@christchurchmayfair.org).

+*Note: Please check below for recent cancellations in the light of London's Tier 4 status.*